arpowers/andrew-powers-site/content/posts/muskEngineeringRules/post.md

 The less someone understands the entirety of a system; the harder it is for them to remove components of a system.
 That's why its safer to add a feature than to remove one.
 At least you know what the feature you added is for.

-There are many projects that failed because they just strapped on too many "in case" features.
+Many projects have failed because they just strapped on too many "in case" features.

 ## Simplify and Optimize